-Rome Square is the square in front of Manila Cathedral.
-It is rectangular and has a statue in the middle.
-It was completely destroyed during the Manila War at the end of World War II.
-All the buildings are rebuilt.
-There are KFC and Supergroup on the north side of the square.
-You can eat something when you are tired of walking.
+The Roman Forum is the square in front of the Manila Cathedral.
+It has a rectangular shape with a tall statue in the middle.
+It was completely destroyed during the Battle of Manila at the end of World War II.
+All buildings are rebuilt, and there are KFC and Chaoqun on the north side of the square.
+You can eat when you are tired.

-There is a very large statue in the center of the Roman Square, near the Manila Cathedral, you can stroll together.
-I don’t know why it is called the Roman Square, because it used to be an arena just like the Roman Colosseum.
-It doesn’t feel like a square.
-It's a small garden.
-The park is built with a lot of fun squares.
-There are not many people.
-It's surrounded by a commercial area and the buildings beside it have architectural features.
+There is a tall statue in the center of the Roman Forum.
+It is near Manila Cathedral.
+You can stroll together.
+I don’t know why it is called the Roman Forum.
+Is it because it was an arena before the Colosseum?
+It doesn’t feel like a square, it’s just a small Gardens and parks are more fun if built.
+The square is very large and there are not many people.
+It is surrounded by commercial areas, and the buildings next to it are also very architectural.

-Manila Rome Square is a tall statue near Manila Cathedral.
-I don't know why it's called Rome Square.
-Personal feelings have nothing to do with Rome.
+The Roman Forum in Manila is near the Manila Cathedral and is a tall statue.
+I don't know why it is called the Roman Forum.
+Personally, it has nothing to do with Rome.
 It feels a bit chaotic around here.
-There are many hawkers and horse-drawn people waving to tourists.
-It feels that the public order is not good.
+There are many hawkers and many people pulling carriages beckoning to tourists.
+It feels that law and order are not good.